When your furnace won’t start, doing your own furnace repair in Greensburg, Indiana, can feel overwhelming.

 - Turn the furnace’s power back on.
 It may go through a set of checks before resuming regular operation.
 If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
 If this happens, contact us at 812-663-7252 for heating and cooling repair assistance.

 If you own an older furnace, the pilot light could be extinguished.
 To relight it, find the instructions on a label on your furnace, or follow these steps.

 - Locate the switch on the bottom of your furnace labeled “pilot,” “on” and “off.”

 - Turn the switch to the “off” position.

-If you have gone through the list twice and the pilot light still won’t light or keep burning, get in touch with us at 812-663-7252 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 812-663-7252 for furnace service.

 Check Your Fuel Source